tootedom/lua-redis-ratelimiter/README.md

 By using background rate limiting, it also means it is possible to allow in a burst of traffic, before the current nginx's shared dict circuit breaker is flipped and traffic is rate limited.
 As a result it is possible that more traffic that the allow rate limit is let through in a spike.
 Depending upon the response time of redis to process the increment that takes the current requests over the limit, is the window of time that the spike of requests will be allowed through.

+# Foreground Ratelimiter

+The foreground ratelimit is exactly the same functionality of the `background` ratelimiter.
+The only difference being the redis operations work on the request thread.
+This means the latency of redis calls adds to the latency of the user's request.
+The more latent that redis is, the more latent that the nginx request will be.

+This increase in latency, and coupling, between nginx and redis; does have 1 benefit.
+That of increased accuracy.
+When the rate limit has been hit the request will be ratelimited.
+With the background rate limiting that request are always let through, and it is only the shared dict that controls when ratelimiting occurs.
+With the foreground limiting, the request is rate limited by both the values calculated from redis, and the shared dict

 # Quick Example